 The University of Silicon Valley operates on a trimester calendar.
 The trimester calendar allows students to attend the University year-round, giving them the opportunity to graduate sooner, potentially save money on living expenses while attending university, and providing a head start on their career.
 The calendar year consists of three 15-week academic terms with start dates in Spring, Summer, and Fall.
-There are also mid-sessions that begin on the 8th week of each trimester.
+There is also a mid-session start for Summer that begins on the 8th week of the Summer trimester.
 New students may start at the beginning of the trimester and at the mid-session of the trimester.
-Students graduating high school may normally start in the Summer Mid-Session or in the Fall.
+Students graduating high school may normally start in the Summer Mid-Session, or in the Fall.